Chust3r/micro-spark/README.md

 ## 📖 API Documentation

-Spark provides a simple and intuitive API to manage events.
+MicroSpark provides a simple and intuitive API to manage events.
 Below is a detailed description of the available methods:

 ---